Serving alcohol at campus events

 • The organizer, servers, security, and other staff must not consume alcohol during the event.

-• The event must be inclusive and supportive of those members of the University population who cannot or choose not to drink alcohol.
+• The event must be inclusive and supportive of those members of the University population who cannot or choose not to consume alcohol.

 • Do not encourage over-consumption.
-If you serve alcohol to someone who becomes impaired as a result, you may be held legally responsible for their actions under the influence.
+If you serve alcohol to someone who becomes impaired as a result, you may be held legally responsible for their actions while they are under the influence.

 • You are responsible for your guests.
-As licensee, you have a duty of care to protect guests at your event and others from harm(s) that may be associated with drinking.
-This includes harm which may occur on the premises of your event, as well after the guest has left the premises.
+As licensee, you have a duty of care to protect guests at your event and others from harm(s) that may be associated with consuming alcohol.
+This includes harm which may occur on the premises of your event, as well as after the guest has left the premises.

 Planning your event